 Mounting grassroots campaigns to educate residents about the value of professional local government management costs money.
 ICMA’s Future of Professional Management Fund has been there for resident-based groups and others that request financial assistance in support of these efforts.
-ICMA also maintains a variety of resources, including the latest version of our popular brochure and new animated video promoting the council-manager form—both underwritten by ICMA’s Future of Professional Management Fund—to increase public awareness about the benefits of professional management.
+ICMA also maintains a variety of resources, including our popular brochure and animated video promoting the council-manager form—both underwritten by ICMA’s Future of Professional Management Fund—to increase public awareness about the benefits of professional management.

 Why You Should Give: ICMA’s Fund Dollars at Work!